Lysychansk: Soviet era

-Russo-Ukrainian war
+Russo-Ukrainian War

-2014
+War in Donbas

 During the 2014 pro-Russian conflict in Ukraine the town was captured early April 2014 by pro-Russian separatists.
 It remained under control of separatists for three months, until 22 July 2014 Ukrainian Ukrinform reported that the separatists "massively left Lysychansk" with "seized cars from the population and in parking lots;" Russian ITAR-TASS reported the same day that the separatists had "decided to leave the town in order to save the population and stop clashes."
 This was mainly because their defeat in the Siege of Sloviansk and the evacuation of Kramatorsk made holding the city untenable.

-The next day heavy fighting continued around the town while the Ukrainian National Guard and the Ukrainian army released a statement that stated "the military plan to free Lysychansk, Luhansk region, from terrorist groups in the near future."
+The next day, heavy fighting continued around the town while the Ukrainian National Guard and the Ukrainian army released a statement that stated "the military plan to free Lysychansk, Luhansk region, from terrorist groups in the near future."
 On 24 July 2014 the Ukrainian army claimed its troops had entered Lysychansk and its Col. Andriy Lysenko stated "We will take the town, and the road will be open to Horlivka, then Donetsk."
 On 25 July 2014, Ukrainian forces secured the city from the pro-Russian separatists.

-2022
+Russian invasion of Ukraine

-During the 2022 Russian invasion of Ukraine, Lysychansk came under heavy shelling from the Russian military.
+During the Russian invasion of Ukraine, Lysychansk came under heavy shelling from the Russian military.
 Some of the most intense strikes occurred late in March 2022, which destroyed dozens of buildings and caused civilian casualties.
 On 9 May 2022, Russian troops attempted to cross over the Seversky Donets river with a temporary pontoon bridge near Bilohorivka.
 Ukrainian forces anticipated this approach, monitored the bridge construction, bombing the bridge and Russian vehicles who already crossed resulting in severe Russian losses.
 Russia made several such attempts, many of which were neutralized by Ukrainian forces.

 After the Russian capture of Sievierodenetsk, Lysychansk became the last major city in the Luhansk region under Ukrainian control.
 On 26 June, TASS reported that Russian forces entered the city from five directions.
 On 27 June, the CNN reported that civilians in Lysychansk have been urged to leave immediately, as Russian forces gain ground in the city.

-On 2 July 2022, reports of Ukrainian troops withdrawing from the city and Russian forces moving in were supported by multiple videos from Kadirov's 141st Special Motorized Regiment declaring victory in front of the City Council of Lysychansk.
+On 2 July 2022, reports of Ukrainian troops withdrawing from the city and Russian forces moving in were supported by multiple videos from Ramzan Kadyrov's 141st Special Motorized Regiment declaring victory in front of the City Council of Lysychansk.